Succession Planning: 58% of UK SMEs not realising their true value10 Oct 2018

-58 per cent of family-run businesses in the UK do not have any form of succession plans in place according to Legal & General.
-Without wishing to drag tired clichés up already, handing over your business to the next generation or a third party is very much a case of “fail to prepare and prepare to fail”.
+58 per cent of family-run businesses in the UK have not done any form of succession planning in place according to Legal & General.
+Without wishing to drag tired clichés up already, handing over your business to the next generation or a third party is a case of “fail to prepare and prepare to fail”.

 Small and family businesses have played an important role in Britain’s economy across the generations, comprising the backbone of the country’s economy.
 However, these figures show many of them are completely unprepared for the transfer of ownership from one generation to the next and are missing out on unlocking the true value of the business they created.

 The purchase of a business in its simplest form is the acquisition of an asset that yields a return.
 In much the same way as investing in a government bond provides an interest return, or buying a buy-to-let property provides a rental yield, investing in a company provides a dividend return.

 How much a buyer is willing to spend to acquire the rights to the dividends of the company is based on many factors, some of which are outlined below: